This post may contain affiliate links. Please read our Disclosure Policy for details.

 - 1 tbsp vanilla sugar or 1 vanilla pod

-- In a heavy-bottomed pan, warm the milk, over medium heat, with vanilla sugar or vanilla seeds with halved pods, to get an accentuated flavor.
+- Start making the Pastry Cream by warming the milk, In a heavy-bottomed saucepan, over medium heat, with vanilla sugar or vanilla seeds with halved pods, to get an accentuated flavor.

 - Meanwhile, in a medium bowl, whisk the eggs vigorously with sugar, until pale and creamy.
 Add flour or cornstarch, and whisk well until smooth.